Close Menu

 The German company Deutsche Telekom will convert its distribution cabinets into charging stations.
 This move will provide the country with 12,000 new charging stations in one sweep.

-In Germany, there is now a plan in place on how to solve this and the telecom operator Deutsche Telekom’s decision to convert distribution cabinets into charging stations is a welcome move to fulfilling the plan.
+In Germany, there is now a plan in place on how to solve this, and the telecom operator Deutsche Telekom’s decision to convert distribution cabinets into charging stations is a welcome move to fulfill the plan.

 This is one of the many initiatives launched recently with the aim of rapidly building out Germany’s charging infrastructure.
 The company E.ON and Tank & Rast are working together to bring 90 rapid charging motorway stations to the country, while pan-European partnerships like IONITY and the EU’s Connecting Europe Facility program are expanding provision across the Union.